-Following the increase of the share capital of the Bank with the issuance of 2,038,920,000 new ordinary shares, with nominal value €0.30 and offer price €1.00 each, to raise €2,038,920,000 in total, through payment in cash and abrogation of the pre-emption rights of its ordinary shareholders, including HFSF and its sole preference shareholder, as this increase has been resolved, among other items, at the Extraordinary General Meeting of the Bank's shareholders held on 16 November 2015 and which was fully covered by institutional and other investors, the percentage of the ordinary shares with voting rights of the Bank's major shareholders, have as follows:
+The Extraordinary General Meeting of the Bank's shareholders, held on 16 November 2015, resolved (among other items) the increase of the share capital of the Bank with the issuance of 2,038,920,000 new ordinary shares (with nominal value $\in 0.30$ and offer price of $\in 1,00$ each), to raise $\notin 2,038,920,000$ through payment in cash and abrogation of the pre-emption rights of the Bank's ordinary shareholders (including HFSF and its sole preference shareholder).
+The said share capital increase was fully covered by institutional and other investors.
+As a result of this increase, the percentage of the ordinary shares with voting rights of Eurobank's major shareholders, have as follows:

 - based on notification received from the HFSF on 2 December 2015, the percentage of the ordinary shares with voting rights held by the HFSF out of the total number of ordinary shares with voting rights issued by the Bank amounted to 2.38 per cent., which corresponds to 52,080,673 ordinary shares with voting rights out of total 2,185,998,765 ordinary shares with voting rights issued by the Bank.
-On the above HFSF's ordinary shares are applicable the provisions of article 7a par.
-2, 3 and 6 of I. 3864/2010 (restricted voting rights); - based on notification received from the company "Fairfax Financial Holdings Limited" ("Fairfax") on 4 December 2015, the percentage of the Bank's voting rights held indirectly by Fairfax, on 2 December 2015, through its controlled subsidiaries, out of the total number of the Bank's voting rights, excluding those held by the HFSF, amounted to 17.29 per cent., corresponding to 369,028,211 voting rights of the Bank's ordinary shares; and

-• based on notification received from the company "The Capital Group Companies, Inc." ("Capital") on 4 December 2015, the percentage of the Bank's voting rights held indirectly by Capital on 2 December 2015, out of the total number of the Bank's voting rights, excluding those held by the HFSF, amounted to 8.5457 per cent..
+On the above HFSF ordinary shares the provisions of article 7a par.
+2, 3 and 6 of I. 3864/2010 (restricted voting rights) are applicable; - based on notification received from the company Fairfax on 4 December 2015, the percentage of the Bank's voting rights held indirectly by Fairfax, on 2 December 2015, through its controlled subsidiaries, out of the total number of the Bank's voting rights, excluding those held by the HFSF, amounted to 17.29 per cent., corresponding to 369,028,211 voting rights of the Bank's ordinary shares; and - based on notification received from the company The Capital Group Companies, Inc. ("Capital") on 4 December 2015, the percentage of the Bank's voting rights held indirectly by Capital on 2 December 2015, out of the total number of the Bank's voting rights, excluding those held by the HFSF, amounted to 8.5457 per cent..
 The above percentage relates to 182,358,578 voting rights of "Capital Research and Management Company", a company controlled by Capital.